pimbrouwers/pimbrouwersdotcom/posts/2020-12-08-fsharp-falco.md

 ## Entry Feature

 Still with me?
 I realize it's been a lot of content to get here, but it's time for the raison d'être.
-Our app will be reponsible for 3 primary actions:
+Our app will be responsible for 3 primary actions:

 1. List all journal entries by date descending - `GET /`